craftcms/docs/docs/.artifacts/cms/4.x/config-general.md

 :  [GeneralConfig::$asyncCsrfInputs](craft4:craft\config\GeneralConfig::$asyncCsrfInputs)

 Since
-:  4.9.0
+:  5.1.0

 </div>

 Whether CSRF values should be injected via JavaScript for greater cache-ability.
+This setting can be overridden by passing an `async` option into the `csrfInput()` function.

 ::: code
 ```php Static Config